A Very Merry Pooh Year

 A Very Merry Pooh Year (also known as Winnie the Pooh: A Very Merry Pooh Year) is a 2002 American direct-to-video Christmas animated musical film produced by Walt Disney Television Animation.
 The film features the 1991 Christmas television special Winnie the Pooh and Christmas Too, as well as a new film, Happy Pooh Year.
-The film animation production was done by Wang Film Productions Co., Ltd., and Sunwoo Animation, (Korea) Co., Ltd.
+The film animation production was done by Wang Film Productions Co., Ltd., and Sunwoo Animation, (Korea) Co., Ltd. A Very Merry Pooh Year was released by Walt Disney Home Entertainment on November 12, 2002.

 This was the only Winnie the Pooh film where Jeff Bennett provided Christopher Robin's singing voice.
 It was also the first Winnie the Pooh film where Owl is absent, and the first Winnie the Pooh film that Carly Simon is involved in the soundtrack.